 Grade Forgiveness Policy

-The Grade Forgiveness Policy is a method by which undergraduate and non-degree seeking students may repeat a limited number of courses, provided the initial grade earned for the designated course is less than a “C” to improve the grade point average.
+The Grade Forgiveness Policy is a method by which undergraduate and non-degree students may repeat a limited number of courses, provided the initial grade earned for the designated course is less than a “C”, to improve their grade point average (GPA).

 Military Calls to Active Duty